 The book is filled with small exercises, and Andy encourages us to do them simultaneously to get the hang of it.
 I did all the activities while reading the book and found them helpful.

 1) Meditation is an Experience –

 - Andy claims that Meditation is as much skill as it is experience.
-As you define its purpose of it, you also define its experience of it.
+As you define its purpose, you also define its expertise.

-- Meditation is simply a technique to provide you with the optimum conditions for practicing the skill of mindfulness.
+- Meditation is simply a technique to provide you with the optimum conditions for practicing mindfulness.

 Meditation isn’t about becoming a different person, a new person, or even a better person.
 It’s about training in awareness and understanding how and why we think and feel the way we do, and getting a healthy sense of perspective in the process.

 - If mindfulness is the ability to be present, and Meditation is the best way of learning that skill, then ‘headspace’ could be considered the outcome.

 - Andy claims headspace is the place of contentment beyond what emotion is at play on the outside, good or bad.
 Essentially, it’s ‘being OK’ with whatever thoughts you’re experiencing or emotions you’re feeling.